gilesknap/pico-xmas2/README.md

 3: Colour Fading Loops with Music
 ```

-## How get the code
+## How to get the code

 Todo: I'll add some simple instructions for getting this project onto your pico.
-Expect these at the latest Sun 17th December 2023!
+Expect these to be doen at the latest Sun 17th December 2023!

+## Todo

+Also I still have the final day's item to add onto the board!